Research

 Abstract:

-Person-affecting views in population ethics state that (in cases where all else is equal) we’re permitted but not required to create people who would enjoy good lives.
+Person-affecting views state that (in cases where all else is equal) we’re permitted but not required to create people who would enjoy good lives.
 In this paper, I present an argument against every possible variety of person-affecting view.
-The argument takes the form of a dilemma.
-Narrow person-affecting views must embrace at least one of three implausible verdicts in a case that I call ‘Expanded Non-Identity.’
-Wide person-affecting views run into trouble in a case that I call ‘Two-Shot Non-Identity.’
+The argument is a dilemma over trilemmas.
+Narrow person-affecting views imply a trilemma in a case that I call ‘Expanded Non-Identity.’
+Wide person-affecting views imply a trilemma in a case that I call ‘Two-Shot Non-Identity.’
 One plausible practical upshot of my argument is as follows: we individuals and our governments should be doing more to reduce the risk of human extinction this century.

 Critical-Set Views, Biographical Identity,